Scroll down to find out more about Emma’s books.

 The Wild Thing Series

 Meet Wild Thing…the naughtiest little sister ever!
-In this funny, real life series for 8+, older sister Kate tells the story of Wild Thing, the most embarrassing little sister anybody could have.
+In this funny, real life series for 7+, older sister Kate tells the story of life with Wild Thing.

-“charming modern version of My Naughty Little Sister” – Armadillo Mag
+“Charming modern version of My Naughty Little Sister” – Armadillo Magazine

 Jessica Haggerthwaite: Witch Dispatcher

 Imagine if your mother was a witch!
-At least Jessica and her brother Midge have always been able to keep their mother’s peculiar hobby a secret, but all that changes when Mrs Haggerthwaite announces that she’s turning professional.
-“Mellandra Haggerthwaite, Professional Witch!
-Doesn’t that sound good?”
-But Jessica is determined to thwart her mother’s plans…
+Jessica and her brother Midge have always been able to keep their mother’s peculiar hobby a secret, but all that changes when Mrs Haggerthwaite announces that she’s turning professional.

 – Shortlisted for the Branford-Boase Award